TotalCross/totalcross/README.md

 TotalCross exists to make Graphical User Interface creation easy.

-To start you only need to install it in your machine, and you have two options:
+To start you only need to install it on your machine, and you have two options:

 ### Install TotalCross VSCode plugin